 We’ve assembled a guide to DIY herbal skincare, including our favorite herbs and our favorite methods for loving your skin.
 High quality, extremely effective, and truly natural, using an herbal skincare regime will give you great results.
+The best part?
+You can grow these herbs in your own herb garden.
 You’ll be surprised at how easy it is to be 100% natural!

 Humanity has a sordid history with skincare.
 At one point, we were using arsenic in our face powder and copper eyedrops to color our eyes.
 The most extreme?
 The ancient Greeks used lead-based masks to improve their skin.
 (Yikes.)
 Unsurprisingly, this toxic mania led to madness, infertility, scarring, illness, and sometimes even death.

 …And it might be easy to judge our ancestors, but the truth is, we just care about our skin!
 We want it to be bright and beautiful and wrinkle-free.
 Thanks to science and proper education, we finally know that synthetic chemicals and toxic metals might achieve short-term shine, but they’re not long-term answers to healthy, bright skin.

 Our rule at Gardenuity is, “If you can’t eat it, don’t put it on your face.”
 If that seems extreme, just think about it!
 Your skin is one big organ with little holes all over—it absorbs everything.
 If you spray, scrub, slather, or spritz something, your pores have drunk it up, and that thing has entered your body.

 When we’re applying something to our skin, we’re ingesting that thing.
 So, if you can’t consume them orally, you probably shouldn’t be treating your skin with them either.
 Luckily, there’s a lot of food that can double as skincare.
 To treat your skin, you can use fruit (coconut oil is all the rage) or veggies (cucumbers are a spa staple).

 But the big kahunas for all-natural skin treatment are herbs.